cssanimation/cssanimation.github.io/_posts/2019-05-19-scroll-animations.md

 Just to run through this quickly.
 It begins by checking to see if `jQuery` is defined. jQuery changes the way elements are made available and this corrects for a possible issue that might arise.
 Next it uses a handy method called `getBoundingClientRect`.
 This is the rectangle around the element we want to check.

 Next it does a series of checks that will return true if the element is on the page and on the screen.

+### Alternate approach: Intersection Observer

+The above works pretty well, but there's a newer way to approach this problem using the browser's [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
+This is quite well supported in browsers, with the exception of Internet Explorer (currently IE11 does not support this, so will need a polyfill).

+The Intersection Observer looks at the target element's position in relation to a `root` element, and when they "intersect", will return true.
+In this case we can use it to tell us when our `show-on-scroll` elements are within the viewport.

+When setting up an instance of `IntersectionObserver` we can pass in options such as the `root` element want, or even the "margin" by which the elements need to overlap.
+For now though I'll keep it simpler and just use the defaults.
+See the [docs](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for more details.

+We can replace the above JavaScript with this:

+    const callback = function(entries) {
+      entries.forEach(entry => {
+        entry.target.classList.toggle("is-visible");
+      });
+    };

+    const observer = new IntersectionObserver(callback);

+    const targets = document.querySelectorAll(".show-on-scroll");
+    targets.forEach(function(target) {
+      observer.observe(target);
+    });

+To step through this - it's first setting up a `callback` function that will be called every time one of our observed targets enters or leaves the viewport.

+We then instantiate the `observer` using this callback function.
+With those two pieces put together, we then grab all our `targets`, and loop through them, attaching a listener (`observe`) to each one.
+When the element enters or leaves the viewport, it'll run the `callback` function.

+Lastly, this `callback` function toggles the class `is-visible` on our element.
+This approach is simpler that the previous JavaScript but do keep in mind that it might not work so well in Internet Explorer currently.
+Check the [CanIUse page](https://caniuse.com/#feat=intersectionobserver) for more info.

 Let's save this and set up our HTML to make use of this new power.